4/23/11 Kiley Evans debuts her latest single!

 Wells is selling his custom-built models at $3,000, a price that is designed to be competitive with mainstream competitors such as Martin Guitars.
 One of his first customers was Donnie Herron, a member of Bob Dylan’s band.

 Wells is active in the community of luthiers, the term that refers to makers of stringed instruments, lecturing on the subject since 1992.
-Four times a year, he teaches a 10-day, one-on-one course on guitar-making, and he will offer a free clinic at Re-Tunes on Dec.
-5. He’s noticed a surge of interest in recent years, comparing it to the build-your-own-amplifier craze of the 1960s.
+Four times a year, he teaches a 10-day, one-on-one course on guitar-making.
+He’s noticed a surge of interest in recent years, comparing it to the build-your-own-amplifier craze of the 1960s.

 Wells might never have pursued the craft if it wasn’t for the admonition of an Orlando guitar repairman who said a 10-year apprenticeship was needed to build a guitar.